-- SpaceClaim-related costs of software licenses of \$0.8 million for the period from the acquisition date (April 30, 2014) through December 31, 2014. - Increased salaries of \$0.6 million.
+- Increased costs of software licenses of \$0.8 million due to the acquisition of SpaceClaim for the period from the acquisition date (April 30, 2014) through December 31, 2014. - Increased salaries of \$0.6 million, primarily due to an increase in headcount.

-Amortization: The decrease in amortization expense was primarily due to a net decrease in amortization of acquired technology, partially offset by an increase in trade name amortization.
+Amortization: The net decrease in amortization expense was primarily due to a net decrease in the amortization of acquired technology, partially offset by an increase in trade name amortization.